Sears Home Services

 How Often Do You Use Your Washer?

-If you do only few loads of wash each week, your washer can last for several years beyond the average lifespan — especially if you’ve cleaned and maintained your washer well.
+If you do only few loads of wash each week, your washer can last for several years beyond the average lifespan — especially if you’ve kept up with yearly washer maintenance.
 In that case, you can reasonably expect your middle-aged washer to last another 8 to 10 years, and repairing the washer is a safe bet.

 On the other hand, if your washer has seen heavy use for more than 8 years, the machine may be headed toward the end of a shorter-than-average lifespan.
 Replacing the washer is likely your best option in this situation.